How to Become a Therapist

 These terms are often used interchangeably.
 “Both a therapist and a counselor engage in a helping relationship,” said Metoka L. Welch, PhD, LCMHC (NC), director of counseling programs for the learning environment at SNHU.
 The difference between the two lies within the goal of the professional.

 A therapist “provides mental health therapy to clients,” Cannon said, while a counselor is a specific type of mental health professional whose offerings “align with a wellness model of healing” and who “believes in the empowerment of clients to accomplish their goals in mental health, career and education.”
+According to Cannon, there are many different counselor roles to consider.

 Just like with the term “therapist,” there can be distinct educational, training and licensure requirements for each of these professions.